Automation makes your life easier and everyone can do it. We tell you how. Hosted by David Sparks and Rosemary Orchard.

 Rephonic also pulls the total number of views for each podcast we find a YouTube account for.
 You can access these figures by upgrading your account and looking at a show's social media section.

 Podcast streaming numbers or 'plays' are notoriously tricky to find.
-Fortunately, Rephonic provides estimated listener figures for Automators and two million other podcasts in our database.
+Fortunately, Rephonic provides estimated listener figures for Automators and three million other podcasts in our database.

 To check these stats and get a feel for the show's audience size, you'll need to upgrade your account.